HuzaifaNawaid/JARVIS/README.md

-JARVIS - Your Personal Voice Assistant
+# **JARVIS - Your Personal Voice Assistant**

-Introduction
+## **Introduction**
 JARVIS is a Python-based voice assistant that can perform various tasks, such as searching Wikipedia, opening websites, sending WhatsApp messages, and controlling your PC.
 It uses speech recognition to take voice commands and responds using text-to-speech.

-Features
+## **Features**

-Greets the user based on the time of day.
+- Greets the user based on the time of day.

-Searches Wikipedia and reads summaries.
+- Searches Wikipedia and reads summaries.

-Opens popular websites like YouTube, Stack Overflow, GitHub, Google, and ChatGPT.
+- Opens popular websites like YouTube, Stack Overflow, GitHub, Google, and ChatGPT.

-Tells the current time.
+- Tells the current time.

-Shuts down or restarts the computer on command.
+- Shuts down or restarts the computer on command.

-Sends WhatsApp messages using pywhatkit.
+- Sends WhatsApp messages using `pywhatkit`.

-Opens applications using pyautogui.
+- Opens applications using `pyautogui`.

-Technologies Used
+## **Technologies Used**

-Python
+- Python

-pyttsx3 for text-to-speech
+- `pyttsx3` for text-to-speech

-speech_recognition for voice input
+- `speech_recognition` for voice input

-wikipedia for searching Wikipedia
+- `wikipedia` for searching Wikipedia

-webbrowser for opening websites
+- `webbrowser` for opening websites

-os for system commands
+- `os` for system commands

-pywhatkit for sending WhatsApp messages
+- `pywhatkit` for sending WhatsApp messages

-pyautogui for automating keyboard actions
+- `pyautogui` for automating keyboard actions

-Future Improvements
+## **Usage**
+1. Run the script, and JARVIS will greet you.
+2. Speak a command (e.g., "open YouTube", "tell me time", "shutdown my PC").
+3. JARVIS will process your command and execute the corresponding action.
+4. Say "exit" to close the assistant.

+## **Future Improvements**
-Adding more commands and functionalities.
+- Adding more commands and functionalities.

-Enhancing accuracy with better speech recognition techniques.
+- Enhancing accuracy with better speech recognition techniques.

-Integrating AI chat capabilities.
+- Integrating AI chat capabilities.

-Credits
+## **Credits**
 Developed by [HUZAIFA NAWAID].

 This project is open-source.
 Feel free to modify and enhance it!